 Churchill College offers numerous scholarships and bursaries to talented musicians in all styles both through the University-wide choral, organ, and instrumental schemes and through its own internal scheme.

-For more information about these scholarships and bursaries, please contact the Director of Music
+For more information about these scholarships and bursaries, please contact the Director of Music.

 Choral Scholarships

-Up to four Choral Scholarships will be awarded this year.
+Up to four Choral Scholarships will be awarded.
 They run for the academic year (October to June) and are funded jointly by the College and the Chapel Trust, with Choral Scholars expected to perform a leadership role within the Inter Alios Choir and may be required to take a role on one of the committees.
 Each Scholarship provides an honorarium of £100, paid directly to the holder, plus £150 for singing lessons.

 Auditions will be held in Michaelmas Term.
 Applicants will be asked to present a short solo performance, some exercises to establish vocal range and demonstrate tone, and to sing a short passage (not technically difficult) at sight.